Take your core strength to the next level while also protecting the low back.

 That's why I wrote this guide:

-To help you do them correctly and gradually build up your strength.
-You'll find out how to start a level that makes sense for you.
-That way you can reap all the core-strengthening benefits of this powerful exercise.
+To help you plank correctly and start at a level that makes sense for you.
+That way you can build your core strength and reap all the benefits of this powerful exercise.

-Here's a quick metaphor for why they are so important.
+Here's a metaphor for why they are so important:

 In fact, there was usually an inner wall, secondary wall and third wall.